• Skip to main content

 Why this works: This reminds your child that you care about his or her well-being.
 Expressing genuine curiosity about their thought process is going to help them open up.

-Click here for more tips for talking with kids and teens about marijuana (and other substances too) from Partnership for Drug-Free Kids.
+Click here for more tips for talking with kids and teens about cannabis (and other substances too) from Partnership for Drug-Free Kids.

-*In the 2016 Franklin County/North Quabbin Youth Risk Behavior Survey, 20% of 8th, 10th and 12th graders reported that they had used marijuana on one or more occasions in the 30 days preceding the survey.
-80% said they had not used marijuana at all during that time period.
+*In the 2016 Franklin County/North Quabbin Youth Risk Behavior Survey, 20% of 8th, 10th and 12th graders reported that they had used cannabis on one or more occasions in the 30 days preceding the survey.
+80% said they had not used cannabis at all during that time period.

 ** 2015 Franklin County/North Quabbin Prevention Needs Assessment.